CFN-softbio/VISION/README.md

    }
    ```

    Only the title and function fields are required.
+If default is flase, the functions will be put under "Miscellaneous Commands".
 However, using the fields offered allows for more specificity, which in turn can yield higher performance.
-The above JSON entry will be formatted as the following in the prompt:
+The above JSON entry is formatted as the following in the prompt:
    ```
    - **Sample Measurement Commands:**
        - **Snap (Measure Sample without Saving):**